drostlab/myTAI/README.md

 * `PlotContribution()` : Plot the Phylostratum or Divergence Stratum Contribution to the Global TAI/TDI Pattern
 * `PlotEnrichment()` : Plot the Phylostratum or Divergence Stratum Enrichment of a given Gene Set
 * `PlotGeneSet()` : Plot the Expression Profiles of a Gene Set
+* `PlotCategoryExprBars()` : Plot the Expression Levels of each Age or Divergence Category as Barplot or Violinplot

 #### A Statistical Framework and Test Statistics: